cryptpad/blog/source/_posts/Time-to-Encrypt-the-Cloud.md

 Fortunately we don't have to go back to the typewriter age.
 Using basic cryptography, the cloud can make information available across your devices without being able to read the data which it stores.

-We do this by adding a a hash character (#) to a link.
+We do this by adding a hash character (#) to a link.
 By design, browsers don't share anything after this character.
 That means we can share encryption keys just by sharing links.
 Furthermore, a username and password can be made into a secret key which allows a person's private data to be kept encrypted using their login credentials.